 Polar areas have seen drastic changes including shifts in timing of the annual melt seasons, changes in snow cover, and changes in ice sheet and glacier mass, which have resulted in sea level rise.
 Globally, mean sea level rose on average by 0.19 m from 1901 to 2010, and estimates indicate that by 2100 the global mean sea level will rise between 0.4 m to 0.9 m under RCP4.5, and between 0.5 m and 1.2 m under RCP8.5 (Barange, 2018, Kopp et al. 2014).
 The rate of increase varies across regions – in the Western Pacific, sea level is increasing at three times the global average, while the rate of increase in the Eastern Pacific is null or negative (Barange, 2018).
 In the Arctic, annual sea ice extent has decreased at a rate of 3.5 – 4.1% per decade, increasing to -13% in September, the month marking the end of the melt season.
 This strong downward trend in extent is accompanied by a progressive loss of multi-year sea ice with over 50% of its extent lost during the period 1999 – 2017 (Kwok 2018).
 Meanwhile Antarctic sea ice has increased by 1.2 – 1.8% over the same period (Barange, 2018).
 Glaciers and land-based ice sheets across the world over have also shrunk (Barange, 2018) and their influences on sea level rise are expected to outpace that of other sources in the near future (Dutton et al., 2015).

+3.5 Building resilience of ecosystems to climate change

+Because many ocean ecosystems are believed to have “tipping points” – thresholds beyond which they may change into far less desirable systems that generate far fewer ecosystem goods and services – it is imperative to reduce the drivers of ecosystem degradation and build the resilience of these systems to climate change.
+The drivers of ocean ecosystem degradation and how to address them are well known: use environmentally-friendly coastal development techniques, manage coastal land use to reduce hydrologic alterations and sediment loading, hold fishing pressure to scientifically determined limits, eliminate sewage pollution, etc. Actions that can enhance the resilience of ecosystems are well-documented in the literature (see Walker and Salt, 2006), and include things like increasing species biological and genetic diversity, increasing habitat diversity and connectivity, and implementing more adaptive management systems that are supported by appropriate monitoring, among others.

 4. Connecting the links between climate change and the ocean economy

 4.1 Capture fisheries